ocomsoft/vue_interview_test/README.md

 I need a Vue 2 App using vue-cli that has the following screens

+Once you create the blank app - please commit that.
+Then commit the final project later on.

 ## List Project Items

 A table of all the Projects.